exordis/helm-chart-cicd-subsystem-application/kn-notes.md

+[ ] [BUG] secret refs should be defined in containers, not in secrets / external secrets entities.
+In general - there should be no references on workload parts in root level entities
+[ ] service monitors
+[ ] sidecar probes are missing and not clear what there should be by default [ ] certificates and ingress tls
+[ ] naming convention may generate name that does not fit 63 [ ] values json schema is not complete
+[ ] checksum annotations
+    - is checksum annotations needed both in deployment metadata and in deployment.template metadata?
+[ ] docs for moudules/entities approach
+[ ] what is 'refreshInterval: 1m' in external secret manifest an dhow to set it properly [ ] fix tests
 [x] defaults should contain only yamls with defaults for entities [x] datafolders - instead of independently building volumes from data folders and volumes need to extends volumes with generated from data folders and build (less copy paste artefacts)
 [x] same for sidecars and main container - build containers collection and render it